Portfolio Partner Profile

-CCC maintains over 2,200 units in 29 properties for low income individuals and families.
-In addition to housing nearly 4,000 individuals, CCC also provides many programs to help community members struggling with illness, addiction and homelessness.
-CCC operates 12 health center sites, which served almost 9,300 patients in 2021.
+CCC maintains over 2,200 units in 30 properties for low-income individuals and families.
+CCC also provides many programs to help community members struggling with illness, addiction and homelessness.
+CCC operates 13 health center sites, which served almost 9,000 patients in 2022.
 As people recover, CCC also provides several programs that help individuals to find jobs.
-Over 1,300 people worked with CCC’s Employment Specialists in 2021.
-As CCC moves into their fifth decade, they continue to invest their resources, reserves, and hearts into their mission.
+Over 1,400 people worked with CCC’s employment specialists in 2022.
+As CCC moves into their fifth decade, they continue to invest their resources, reserves and hearts into their mission.

 Featured Impact Story

 Charlette was homeless and addicted to heroin for six years — living in cars, sleeping in bus stops, or just walking around all night.
 Then, six friends died of overdoses in one week.
 That was when she knew she had to turn her life around.
 She was one of the first people to walk into CCC’s new Blackburn Center.
 Within a single day, Charlette:

 - Saw a primary care provider, who treated her for her chronic thyroid condition

 - Saw a psychiatric nurse practitioner, who started her on buprenorphine (also known as Suboxone) for acute opioid withdrawal